International Women's Day Celebration - Break the Bias

 • Ensuring women’s participation in all walks of life.

-• Providing information, knowledge, skills for self-employment.
+• Providing information, knowledge, and skills for self-employment.

 International Women’s Day is a chance to amplify and reinforce the work that is already happening in purpose-driven organizations to identify and respond to workplace bias.
-A woman is unfettered and full of potential who gets “womaned” by society, subject to misogynistic discrimination.
+A woman is unfettered and full of potential and who gets “womaned” by society, is subject to misogynistic discrimination.
 We should empower women to make them more politically active, economically productive, and independent and put forward their opinions.
 Empowerment can be defined in many ways, and however, when talking about women’s empowerment, it should bring inclusiveness and greater recognition of them into the decision-making process.
 Steps should be taken to eliminate gender discrimination and all forms of violence against women and enable them to make their own choices through equality and equity.
 Fundamental rights such as – Access to food – Equal wages – Property rights – Family resources – Freedom of movement and travel – Access to credit – Control over savings, earnings, and resources – Guardianship and custody of children, and their maintenance must be ensured.
-Gender sensitization training and sex education should be provided in schools, colleges, and other professional institutions for bringing about institutional changes.
+Gender sensitization training and sex education should be provided in schools, colleges, and other professional institutions to bring about institutional changes.

 As women constitute almost half of the population, how can we expect any country to flourish if it stifles its potential?
-We at Ingenious E-Brain Solutions strive to ensure equal representation of women at the workplace by providing “menstrual leaves” and flexible schedules for women.
+We at Ingenious e-Brain strive to ensure equal representation of women in the workplace by providing “menstrual leaves” and flexible schedules for women.
 Our organization is determined to provide a safe work environment and organize gender-sensitive training programs.
 Our Director is a woman herself, Dr. Deepti Tayal, who inspires many by breaking gender-based taboos and creating future women leaders.
 To conclude, in the words of Michelle Obama, “The difference between a broken community and a thriving one is the presence of women who are valued.”

 CONNECT With